Print Edition - 2017-01-02 | Oped

 Jan 2, 2017-Last year, one Nepali migrant died abroad every nine hours.
 When family members receive the dreaded call, they go to Tribhuvan International Airport to collect a lifetime of hope, optimism and dreams reduced to a six-by-four coffin.
 It is needless to say that labour migrants are the be-all and end-all of the Nepali economy.
 They are not only solving the problem of massive unemployment, but also contributing significantly to our economy.
 A natural question then arises: Is anything being done to prevent avoidable deaths?

 According to a recent International Labour Organisation (ILO) report, the major causes of death among Nepali migrant workers are cardiac arrest (21.8 percent), natural causes (19.6 percent), other unidentified causes (18.4 percent), traffic accidents (13.2 percent), suicide (10.4 percent) and workplace accidents (8.6 percent).
 These figures are based on the official statistics provided by employers or destination countries, and there is no way to verify them.
-The ILO report has also pointed out that the data does not include details about the age, employment
+The ILO report has also pointed out that the data does not include details about the age, employmentduration and sector which could potentially help to unravel patterns in these deaths.

 This severely hampers any kind of policymaking agenda to prevent future deaths while leaving many questions unanswered.
 What are the natural causes and ‘other unidentified causes’?
 Why are they not being investigated properly?
 How many autopsies are performed to actually identify the causes?
 Is there any incentive for the related authorities to describe the cause of death as unidentified?